juliogomez/netdevops/README.md

 ```

-What you are seeing here:
+What you are seeing here is the following:
 * We installed a community library from a public package repository ( `pip install requests` )
 * We entered a Python interactive shell ( `python` )
 * We imported the library into our Python code ( `import requests` )